Print

 Slow Cooker:

 • Place ingredients into the bottom of your crock pot, starting with the split peas and finishing with the broth.
 Heat on low for 7 – 8 hours or high for 4 – 5 hours.
 Add parsley 30 minutes before done.
-Let soup cool slightly and remove bay leaves.
+Let the soup cool slightly and remove the bay leaves.

 Stovetop: